jakesimonds/hugo-demo/content/posts/stoner-AI-thoughts.md

 ChatGPT dropped ~1 year into my 'getting into tech.'
 I'm realizing more and more that my experiences learning (& learning to love) computer stuff will very soon be unremarkable and incredibly normal, but today make me a very different species of developer than the people I work with.

-I feel like a guy in a T-rex costume standing around at a party where everyone else is dressed normally, and it's 8:45, and around 9 is when the rest of the people in the dinosaur costumes are expected to show up.
+I feel like a guy in a T-rex costume standing around at a party where everyone else is dressed normally and it's 8:45, and around 9 is when the rest of the people in the dinosaur costumes are expected to show up.

-I feel confident that very soon my experiences will be very normal, but right now I'm a weirdo.
-And I equally confident that in this coming world where I'm normal, it's gonna be a much weirder world.
+I feel bet-my-life confident that very soon my experiences will be very normal, but right now I'm a weirdo.
+And I'm equally confident that in this coming world where I'm normal, the world is gonna be a much stranger place.

+Hold on to your butts!